Vukov Spomenik: History

 Below the modern monument and railway station, there is an underground water well, sort of a "twin" of the better known Roman Well in the Belgrade Fortress.
-The well was built on the same principle and being about the same depth as its fortress counterpart, which was is not "Roman" but was actually built by the Austrians in the first half of the 18th century.
+The well was built on the same principle and being about the same depth as its fortress counterpart, which is not "Roman" but was actually built by the Austrians in the first half of the 18th century.

 The area of the future Vukov Spomenik was the location of the first Serbian hippodrome.
-It was moved to the neighborhood of Marinkova Bara in the 1890s.
+The Belgrade Hippodrome was moved to the neighborhood of Marinkova Bara in the 1890s.
 Area of the former race tracks was turned into the park in 1907.
 It developed into the modern Park Ćirilo i Metodije in 1928, projected by Sava Nikolić.
 The park was named after one of the first Slavic enlighteners, Cyril and Methodius.
 The park was renovated in May 2017 when seedlings of horse-chestnut, red horse-chestnut and the weeping birch were planted.
 In 2010, the park covered 1.64 ha.

 The area formed an eastern outskirts of Belgrade until the 1930s.
 A football field was set in the area and the oldest campus in Serbia was built here, too, in 1928.
 A donor of the campus was king Alexander I of Yugoslavia, so the campus was named "King Alexander the First".
 Prior to World War II, the campus was used as a seat of the Grand Lodge of Yugoslavia's Freemasons.
 At the time, the neighborhood was known as Kamenović, after the kafana of the same name, which was located in the boulevard between Molerova and Stiška (today Golsvordijeva) streets.

 On 7 November 1937, on the corner of the Bulevar kralja Aleksandra and Ruzveltova street, a monument to Vuk Karadžić (by sculptor Đorđe Jovanović), a major reformer of Serbian language, celebrating 150 years of his birth, was erected.
 It was declared a cultural monument in 1965.
 The original intended location for the monument was the Academic Park in 1932, in front of the Belgrade University's Rectorate Building.
 The park already hosted the monument to the other major cultural reformer Dositej Obradović.
 However, the monument to Vuk Karadžić was deemed too big for this location, so the current location was chosen.
 New location, and the fact that the monument is on the edge of the park, facing the street, made the sculptor Jovanović very upset with the city administration.